IIT Mandi researchers conduct great assessment

 The Centers are the Advanced Materials Research Centre (AMRC), Centre for Design and Fabrication of Electrical Devices (C4DFED), BioX Centre, Indian Knowledge System and Mental Health Applications Centre (IKSMHA Centre) and Centre for Artificial Intelligence and Robotics.

-S Vishnu Sharmaa now works with collegechalo.com in the news team.
-His work involves writing articles related to the education sector in India with a keen focus on higher education issues.
+S Vishnu Sharmaa is with collegechalo.com in the news team where he writes articles related to the education sector in India.
 Journalism has always been a passion for him.
-He has more than 10 years of enriching experience with various media organizations like Eenadu, Webdunia, News Today, Infodea.
-He also has a strong interest in writing about defence and railway related issues.
+He has over 20 years of enriching experience with various media organizations like Eenadu, Webdunia, News Today, Infodea.
+He also has a strong interest in writing stories related to Indian defense and Indian Railways.